 All clubs are required to file an Annual Summary Financial Report by August 1 each year.
 Any club with income and/or expenses of over $1500 must file an itemized report and include all bank statements.
 See "Annual Financial Reporting Requirements for Clubs with Over $1500 in Income and/or Expenses" for detail.

 All clubs and councils are required to file the 990 or 990-N between July 1st and November 15th each and every year.
 Each group must file successfully every year.
 If the club/council is not successful in filing contact your Educator/4-H staff liaison.
-Please read these instructions before filing.
+Here are the step by step filing instructions.